AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

 after a period of unreachability.

-The 'tags' section configures tags (keys and values) which will be added to all measurements published by the component.
+The 'tags' section configures tags (keys and values) which will be added to all measurements queued by the component.
 In this case a tag named `device` will be sent containing the ESPHome `node_name`.

 ```yaml